xslingcn/Vno-Hugo/README.md

 ## Configuration

 All configuration could be done in `config.yml`.
-Remember you need to restart to serve the page when after changing the config file.
 Everything in the config file should be self-explanatory.

+If you want to enable MathJax support, set `math` param in the front matter to `true`.

 ## Background image and avatar